cysouw/diathesis/text/c10_participle.md

 **Attested Verbs**

-- *antworten, entsprechen, helfen, kündigen*
+- *antworten, entsprechen, helfen, kündigen*, etc.

-### [ N | – ] *gehören+Partizip* Impersonal passive
+### [ N | – ] *gehören+Partizip* Impersonal passive {#sec:participles-impersonal-gehoren}

-The *gehören+Partizip* passive appears to occur in some examples with intransitive verbs, resulting in impersonal constructions.
-An in-depth introduction of the *gehören+Partizip* passive can be found in [@sec:participles-gehoren-anticausative].
-The usage of this constructions with intransitive verbs needs more in-depth study, as many examples seem doubtful [@next a,b].
-However, they are sparinlgy attested [@next c].
+The *gehören+Partizip* passive occurs in some examples with intransitive verbs, resulting in an impersonal constructions.
+An in-depth introduction to the *gehören+Partizip* passive for transitive verbs can be found in [@sec:participles-gehoren-anticausative].
+The usage of this construction with intransitive verbs needs more in-depth study, as many examples seem doubtful [@next a,b].
+However, they are sparingly attested [@next c].

 ::: ex
 - ^^?^ In der Sauna gehört geschwitzt.